 The Faculty offers both a one-year graduate degree (the MPhil. involving three essays - or equivalent - and a thesis) in which the emphasis is on research and research training and a Ph.D., for which at least three years' study is required.
 The successful candidate will be expected to supervise MPhil and PhD students when requested, to play his or her part in leading the regular weekly research seminar, and to make a full contribution to the Faculty's flourishing research culture by research publications and by fostering an atmosphere of intellectual stimulation and endeavour.
 The Faculty is proud of its record in securing outside grants for project research, in particular from the AHRC and Leverhulme Trust.
-It is hoped that the successful applicant will take an active interest in the current projects within the Faculty.
+It is hoped that the successful applicant will take an interest in the current projects within the Faculty and be active in promoting and seeking further outside funding.